AutoGIS-2017/Exercise-4/README.md

     - pt_r_tt
     - car_r

- - Join the accessibility data files one by one with the Polygon grid and visualize the **classified** travel times (Public transport AND Car) of at least one of the shopping centers using the classification methods that we went through in the [lesson materials](https://automating-gis-processes.github.io/2016/Lesson4-reclassify.html).
+ - Join the accessibility data files one by one with the Polygon grid and make an `intersect` overlay analysis with Helsinki borders in a similar manner than was introduced in our [https://automating-gis-processes.github.io/2016/lesson materials](Lesson4-geometric-operations.html).

+ - Visualize the **classified** travel times (Public transport AND Car) of at least one of the shopping centers using the classification methods that we went through in the [lesson materials](https://automating-gis-processes.github.io/2016/Lesson4-reclassify.html).
 You need to classify the data into a new column in your GeoDataFrame.
 For classification, you can either:

     - Use the [common classifiers from pysal](https://automating-gis-processes.github.io/2016/Lesson4-reclassify.html#classification-based-on-common-classifiers)